spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/05-backup-restore.md

 * The Amazon Simple Storage Service (S3) permissions listed in the next section need to be configured in the AWS account to provision Backup through Palette.

-* Pre-created bucket at the AWS or MinIO object-store.
+* Pre-created bucket at the AWS Console.

 ## For a Google Cloud Platform (GCP) Backup Location

 * GCP service account with a `storage admin` role.

 * Pre-created bucket at the GCP object storage.

+## For MinIO S3 Backup

+* S3 bucket with Read/Write Access

+* A unique access key (username) and corresponding secret key (password) from MinIO Console.

+* Service provider certificate (Optional)

 # Backup Locations